brian-e-shilo/Project5-MovieReview-AngularProject/README.md

 });
  The highlighted code above is the default code checking whether the component is really created or not.
- It is actually a test acse.
+ It is actually a test case.

 3) Header Component:

 import { ComponentFixture, TestBed } from '@angular/core/testing';
 import { HeaderComponent } from './header.component';
 import { FormsModule, ReactiveFormsModule } from '@angular/forms';